kenichi/angelo/README.md

 end
 ```

-### Errors
+### Errors and Halting

-In Sinatra, one can `halt` and optionally pass status codes and a body.
-While that functionality
-is not (yet?) present in Angelo, the ability to `raise` a `RequestError` is.
-Raising an instance
+Angelo gives you two ordained methods of stopping route processing:

+* raise an instance of `RequestError`
+* `halt` with a status code and message

+The main difference is that `halt` will still run an `after` block, and raising `RequestError`
+will bypass the `after` block.

+Any other exceptions or errors raised by your route handler will be handled with a 500 status
+code and the message will be the body of the response.

+#### RequestError

-of this always\* causes a 400 status code response, and the message in the instance is the body
+Raising an instance of `Angelo::RequestError` causes a 400 status code response, and the message
-of the the response.
-If the route or class was set to respond with JSON, the body is converted
+in the instance is the body of the the response.
+If the route or class was set to respond with
-to a JSON object with one key, `error`, that has a value of the message.
-If the message is a
+JSON, the body is converted to a JSON object with one key, `error`, that has a value of the message.
-`Hash`, the hash is converted to a JSON object, or to a string for other content types.
+If the message is a `Hash`, the hash is converted to a JSON object, or to a string for other content
+types.

-\* If you want to return a different status code, you can pass it as a second argument to
+If you want to return a different status code, you can pass it as a second argument to
 `RequestError.new`.
 See example below.

+#### Halting

+You can `halt` from within any route handler, optionally passing status code and a body.
+The
+body is handled the same way as raising `RequestError`.

 ##### Example